 5. Boosts usability

 Creating the best possible approach to self-service infrastructure often raises a dilemma.
-Cloud setup in modern organizations is complicated and crafted exactly for specific needs.
+Cloud setup in modern organizations is complex and tailored to specific needs.
 Use of templates reduces this adaptability, so the platform team has two options: Create complex templates and push teams to use the single solution, or create many small templates and ensure that teams are able to construct complicated solutions with them.
 The latter requires the team to have at least an understanding of IaC and self-service technologies.

 6. Enforces best practices